-In addition to reducing emissions from the above sources, it is critical to achieve emission reductions from sources that are primarily regulated at the federal and international level.
+In addition to reducing emissions from the above sources, it is critical to achieve emissionemissions reductions from sources that are primarily regulated at the federal and international level.
+It is imperative that the federal government and other relevant regulatory entities act decisively to reduce emissions from these primarily-federally and internationally regulated sources of air pollution.
 CARB and the air districts in California have taken actions to not only petition federal agencies for action, but also to directly reduce emissions using programmatic mechanisms within our respective authorities.
 CARB continues to explore additional actions, many of which may require a waiver or authorization under the Clean Air Act, as described below.